tarneaux/tarneo.fr/content/bio.md

 >
 > <cite>Edward Snowden</cite>

 I don't like most of "social" media platforms: Instagram or TikTok, in my very humble opinion, do not provide any value to the user.

+> "There are only two industries that call their customers 'users': illegal drugs and software."
+>
+> <cite>Edward Tufte</cite>

 I am also not a user of any google service apart from YouTube, which I always access through NewPipe or Invidious.
 I believe [enshittification](https://en.wikipedia.org/wiki/Enshittification) is a thing.

 > "Here is how platforms die: first, they are good to their users; then they abuse their users to make things better for their business customers; finally, they abuse those business customers to claw back all the value for themselves.
 Then, they die.
 I call this enshittification, and it is a seemingly inevitable consequence arising from the combination of the ease of changing how a platform allocates value, combined with the nature of a "two sided market", where a platform sits between buyers and sellers, hold each hostage to the other, raking off an ever-larger share of the value that passes between them."
 >